bonomani/devmon/docs/TEMPLATES.md

               values or any unmatch statement (specially usefull for incomplet oids, prefer ".*" if there is no reason to use it!
 ```
-Note that switch statements are applied in a left to right order; so if you
-have a value that matches the source value on multiple switch statements, the
-leftmost statement will be the one applied.

 The switch statement can also assign values from another OID to the target
 OID alias, depending on the value of the source OID alias, like this:
 ```